synml/lr-scheduler-visualization/README.md

 # lr-scheduler-visualization
- Visualize the progress of the lr scheduler graphically.
+ Visualize the progress of the learning rate scheduler graphically.